danmayer/danmayer.github.com/_posts/2012-11-11-bugs-per-line-of-code-ratio.md

 In fact many developers talk about how [LOC is the enemy of software projects](http://www.codinghorror.com/blog/2006/07/diseconomies-of-scale-and-lines-of-code.html).
 The linked post references 37 Signals (several times), Seth Godin, and heavily quotes Steve McConnell all supporting how much more difficult and less time efficient it is to manage large code bases.

 I think in part the reason large codebases are such a problem is that as the code grows, so does the number of existing bugs in the system.
 The ratio of bugs per lines of code is pretty constant for a project based on the methods the team has followed while adding features and code to the project.
+Many of the articles I am linking to, point out the the cost of adding code doesn't grow linerly but get's orders of magnitude worse as the code base grows.

 ### Bug to code ratios